hyperledger/fabric-private-chaincode/README.md

 This allows you to edit the content of the repository using your favorite editor in your system and the changes inside the docker container.
 Additionally, you are also not loosing changes inside the container when you reboot or the container gets stopped for other reasons.

 A few more notes:
-* We use Ubuntu 20.04 by default.
+* We use Ubuntu 22.04 by default.
-  To build also docker images based on Ubuntu 18.04, add the following to `$FPC_PATH/config.override.mk`.
+  To build also docker images with a different version of Ubuntu, add the following to `$FPC_PATH/config.override.mk`.
   ```bash
   DOCKER_BUILD_OPTS=--build-arg UBUNTU_VERSION=18.04 --build-arg UBUNTU_NAME=bionic
   ```